 Each industrial precinct is different.
 In the case of the Abbotsford and Burnley precincts decisions by the major land use will determine their future.
 A decision by CUB and Citipower to vacant the either precinct would open up a new redevelopment opportunity.
 Richmond East is different in that it is made up of many relatively small businesses.
 The precinct is also likely to be subject to pressure for residential conversion.

-The capacity analysis suggests there is no immediate need for industrial zoned land to be converted to accommodate demand for alternative employment uses Yarra’s two larger mixed employment precincts are retained.
+The capacity analysis presented above suggests there is no immediate need for industrial zoned land to be converted to accommodate demand for alternative employment uses provided Yarra’s two larger mixed employment precincts are retained.
+Therefore, there is no need to reconsider the role of industrial precincts at this time.

 Although the transition of these industrial areas to alternative uses is not imminent it would be prudent for Council to be pro-active in planning for this changes by considering: